Diversity in teaching & learning

 Fostering an inclusive learning environment and making the most of the diversity amongst your students can be one of the most exciting, and most challenging, aspects of teaching at university.

 Understanding the composition of your cohort, especially when it is large or is comprised of students from several different degree programs, or even different faculties, is an important part of fostering an inclusive learning environment.

 - Use student records to find out about the cohort.
 You can work with your local administrative team to get some information about students’ backgrounds and degree programs from the student records system.
 This can help you to think about how your teaching may sit with their prior knowledge and their other areas of study, and thus you can plan ways that might best engage their interest.

 One example: the Business School generates a ‘Knowing your students’ report for coordinators in their faculty, using information available through the student records system.
 This shows the students’ ages, countries of origin, language backgrounds, the degrees they are undertaking and the other subjects they are studying.
-The project is lead by Kellie Morrison and Garth Tarr.
+‘Learning and Teaching in Business’.
 For more information, email .